apache/datafusion/docs/source/user-guide/sql/aggregate_functions_new.md

 #### Arguments

-- **expression**: Expression to operate on.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+- **expression**: Integer expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 ### `bit_or`